erinshellman/BI-TECH-CP303/projects/project 1/problem_statement_project_1.md

 ### Tips

 * Remember that you're the quantitative expert and the client depends on you to help them make data-driven decisions.
-It's *your* job to provide clarity and knowledge on the topic, and to present statistical arguments such that a non-techincal audience can understand your findings.
+It's *your* job to provide clarity and knowledge on the topic, and to present statistical arguments such that a non-technical audience can understand your findings.

 * Although you might want to include figures and tables from an exploratory analysis, this is a report for your customer.
 That means you should be labeling axes, titling figures and providing all the information necessary to understand your results, and no more.